Writes many articles on a variety of media, toys, and social subjects.

 The 1984 LaserDisc Citizen Kane Criterion Collection is considered the first Special Edition home video.

 Only a few years after the Betamax and VHS tapes entered the market, the first commercial optical disc storage medium became available to the public.
-Laser disc technology was invented by David Paul Gregg and James Russell back in 1958 and was first patented in 1961.
+Laserdisc technology was invented by David Paul Gregg and James Russell back in 1958 and was first patented in 1961.
 However, it would be the MCA DiscoVision that first put the LaserDisc on North American shelves.
 It was released in 1978 and Jaws would be the first movie offered in this new format.

 Although it was a success in Japan and some of the richer areas in Southeast Asia, LaserDisc was never able to fully break into the American and European markets.
-From a technical standpoint, LaserDisc was a far superior product than its VHS or Betamax competitors.
+From a technical standpoint, LaserDisc was a far superior product to its VHS or Betamax competitors.
 LaserDisc’s audio and video quality surpassed anything that could be achieved on tape.
 To give you an idea of picture quality; VHS had a resolution of 240 TVL (Television Lines), while LaserDic was between 425-440 TVL lines.
 A LaserDic could play both analog and digital audio.
-This allowed for “Special Edition” features like director's commentary tracks to be added into a film.
+This allowed for “Special Edition” features like director's commentary tracks to be added to a film.
 The formating also allowed people to instantly jump around to any part of the movie.
-This was a huge advantage over VHS and Betamax tapes that could only be fast forwarded, rewound or paused.
+This was a huge advantage over VHS and Betamax tapes that could only be fast-forwarded, rewound, or paused.
 However, this quality came at a price.
 The discs were the size of a record and weighed close to half a pound.
 Each side could only hold 30 to 60 minutes of information, so discs had to be flipped in the middle of the movie and some films required more than one disc.
 The discs were also easily damaged.
 The players were loud, because of the amount of power needed to spin these large discs at the proper speed.
 Ultimately, it was the much higher cost for both the players and videos that turned people away.
 The last movie to be released in North America was Bringing Out The Dead in 2000 and Japan stopped releasing movies the following year.
 Pioneer would continue making LaserDisc players until January 14, 2009.

-The Digital Video Disc was invented in 1995 by Philips, Sony, Toshiba and Panasonic.
+The Digital Video Disc was invented in 1995 by Philips, Sony, Toshiba, and Panasonic.
 This small, lightweight disc was able to hold vast amounts of information and had many applications in our evolving electronic world.
 The movie industry was excited about this new technology and jumped on the opportunities it presented.
-These discs were able to show movies with amazing picture and sound quality.
-A DVDs lifespan was also significantly longer than tape.
+These discs were able to show movies with amazing pictures and sound quality.
+A DVD's lifespan was also significantly longer than tape.
 The tape used in VHS was known for wearing out after too much use.
 Most importantly, they offered a cheap way to implement the interactive features that LaserDisc owners loved.
 While a LaserDisc retailed for almost 100 dollars, these DVDs could be sold for 20 dollars.
-This let movie studios push the sale of their movies directly on consumers, rather than through the rental market.
+This let movie studios push the sale of their movies directly to consumers, rather than through the rental market.
 This led to a huge revenue stream for production companies.